dedeen/CJPoC/readme.md

     * EIP associated with IGW
     * Routing tables and assocations for VPC

+*  Generate AWS key pair (RSA), and download into the terraform execution directory.
+    * File: terraform_key_pair.pem
+    * You must save this file to access resources built next.

 *  Create (1) EC2 in each subnet
 *  Create (1) API GW
 *  Create (1) RDS